collinjlesko/dynatrace-monitoring-as-service/README.md

 ![](./images/lab2_hostoverview_w_tags.jpg)

 *How were the individual processes detected?
 How about Process Groups?*
-By default Dynatrace groups similiar processes into a Process Group.
-In our case we will get a Process Group (PG) for each individual Docker Image, e.g: frontend-app, backend-app, frontend-loadbalancer.
+By default Dynatrace groups similiar processes into a [Process Group](https://www.dynatrace.com/support/help/infrastructure/processes/what-are-processes-groups/).
+In our case we will get a Process Group (PG) for each individual Docker Image, e.g: frontend-app, backend-app, frontend-loadbalancer as this is the default behavior!

+![](./images/lab2_hostoverview_processes.jpg)

-For each host where we have one or more instances of the same process or container running we will get one Process Group Instance (PGI).
-In our case that means that we will see one PGI for frontend-app, one for backend-app and one for frontend-loadbalancer.
+If we run multiple process or docker instances of the same process or container image, Dynatrace will group them all into a single Process Group Instance (PGI).
+In our case that means that we will see ONE PGI for frontend-app, ONE for backend-app and ONE for frontend-loadbalancer.
 The fact that we have multiple instances of the same container on the same host doesnt give us individual PGIs.
 That is the default behavior!

-![](./images/lab2_hostoverview_processes.jpg)
+We have ways to change that behavior through Process Group Detection rules or by using some of the DT_ environment variables.
+We will use this later one to get different PGIs for the different simulated builds of our frontend service, e.g: PGI for Build 1, Build 2, ... - for now we go with the default!

+**Lab Lessons Learned**
+1. Deploying OneAgent will automatically enable FullStack Monitoring
+2. hostautotag.conf will automatically push custom tags to the host entity
+3. Process Group (PG) and Process Group Instance (PGI) are automatically detected for each docker image

-## Lab 3: Pass Meta-Data for each deployed process or container
+## Lab 3: Pass and Extract Meta-Data for each deployed Process or Container
+In this lab we learn how which meta-data is captured automatically, how to pass custom meta data and how we can use this meta data to influence process group detection and automated tagging!

+The OneAgent automatically captures a lot of meta data for each process which will be propagated to the Process Group Instance and the Process Group itself, e.g: Technology, JVM Version, Docker Image, Kubernetes pod names, service version number, ...

+*Add custom meta data:* We can add additional meta data to every processes [via the environment variable DT_CUSTOM_PROP, DT_TAGS, ...](https://www.dynatrace.com/support/help/infrastructure/processes/how-do-i-define-my-own-process-group-metadata/)

+*Which additional meta data should we pass?*
+It depends on your environment but here are some ideas, e.g: Build Number, Version Number, Team Ownership, Type of Service, ...

+*Using Meta Data (How and Use Cases):* We can use custom and existing meta data from, e.g: Java Properties, Environment Variables or Process Properties to influence [Process Group Detection](https://www.dynatrace.com/support/help/infrastructure/processes/can-i-customize-how-process-groups-are-detected/) as well as [Rule-based Tagging](https://www.dynatrace.com/news/blog/automated-rule-based-tagging-for-services/)!

+**Step 1: Pass meta data via custom environment variables**
+1. Edit frontend-app/run_docker.sh
+2. Change the comments to use the launch process labeled **Step 1** (make sure the other lines are commented)
+3. Lets restart our app via ../stop_frontend_clustered.sh and then ../run_frontend2builds_clustered.sh

+Looking at our Process Groups now shows us the additional Meta Data and the Automated Tags!

+MISSING IMAGE OF PROCESS GROUP W TAGS!!!

+**Step 2: Influence PGI Detection to detect each Build as separate PGI**
+1. Edit frontend-app/run_docker.sh
+2. Change the comments to use the launch process labeled **Step 2** (make sure the other lines are commented)
+3. Lets restart our app via ../stop_frontend_clustered.sh and then ../run_frontend2builds_clustered.sh

+The difference with this launch process is that we pass the BUILD_NUMBER as DT_NODE_ID.
+This changes the default Process Group Instance detection mechanism and every docker instance, even if it comes from the same docker image, will be split into its own PGI.
+**Note: Kubernetes, OpenShift, CloudFoundry, ...:** For these platforms the OneAgent automatically detects containers running in different pods, spaces or projects.
+There should be no need to leverage DT_NODE_ID to separate your container instances.

+MISSING IMAGE OF PGIS PER BUILD!

+## Lab 4: Tagging of Services
+In this lab we learn how to automatically apply tags on service level.
+This allows you to query service-level metrics (Respone Time, Failure Rate, Throughput, ...) automatically based on meta data that you have passed during a deployment, e.g: Service-Type (Frontend, Backend, ...), Deployment Stage (Dev, Test, Staging, Prod ...)

+In order to tag services we leverage Automated Service Tag Rules.
+In our lab we want Dynatrace create a new Service-level TAG with the name "Service_Type".
+It should only tag it if the underlying Process Group has the custom meta data property "SERVICE_TYPE".
+If that is the case we also want to take that value and apply it as the tag value for "Service_Type".

+**Step 1: Create Service tag rule**
+1. Go to Settings -> Tags -> Automatically applied tags
+2. Create a new Tag with the name "ServiceType"
+3. Edit that tag and create a new rule
+3.1.
+Rule applies to Services
+3.2.
+Optional tag value: {ProcessGroup:Environment:SERVICE_TYPE}
+3.3.
+Condition on "Process group properties -> SERVICE_TYPE" if "exists"
+4. Click on Preview to validate rule works
+5. Click on Save for the rule and then "Done"

+**Step 2: Search for Services with Tag**
+It will take about 30s until the tags are automatically applied to the services.
+So - lets test it
+1. Go to Transaction & services
+2. Click in "Filtered by" edit field
+3. Select "ServiceType" and select "Frontend"
+4. You should see your service!

-## Lab 4: Pass Deployment & Configuration Change Events to Dynatrace
+## Lab 5: Pass Deployment & Configuration Change Events to Dynatrace
+Passing meta data is one way to enrich the meta data in Smartscape and the automated PG, PGI and Service detection and tagging.
+Additionally to meta data we can also push deployment and configuration changes events to these Dynatrace Entities.

+**Step 1: Push host deployment information**

+**Step 2: Push service deployment information**

-## Lab 5: Management Zones: Provide Access Control to data based on Meta-Data
+## Lab 6: Management Zones: Provide Access Control to data based on Meta-Data

-## Lab 6: Automatically query key metrics important for YOU!
+## Lab 7: Automatically query key metrics important for YOU!

-## Lab 7: Run stack for second environment and validation automation
+## Lab 8: Run stack for second environment and validation automation
 Now as we have everything correctly setup and configured for our first environment lets do the same thing for a second enviornment:
 1. Create a second